Heritage Bank (Nigeria): History

 The bank traces its roots to the late 1970s, when it was founded as Societe Generale Bank (Nigeria), by the late Dr. Olusola Saraki.
 In January 2006, the Central Bank closed down Societe Generale on account of failure to meet new minimum capital requirements of US$155 million (NGN:25 billion) for a National Bank.
 Societe Generale successfully challenged the closure in court.
 In December 2012, the Central Bank re-issued Societe Generale's banking license, but as a regional bank.
 Having acquired the banking license, the new ownership re-branded the bank as Heritage Banking Company Limited and opened for business under the new name on 4 March 2013.

 In October 2014, Heritage Banking Company Ltd successfully met the requirements of the Asset Management Corporation of Nigeria (AMCON) and the Central Bank of Nigeria toward owning 100% shares in Enterprise Bank Ltd.

 On 27 January 2015, AMCON officially transferred ownership of Enterprise Bank Ltd to Heritage Bank Plc.

 Ownership

 As of September 2013, the bank's stock is publicly owned by the following corporate entities and individuals:

 Branch network

 Headquartered in Lagos, Nigeria, Heritage Bank Plc has 127 branches and 202 automated banking centers with over 350 ATMs in all states of the federation and the Federal Capital Territory.

 Governance

-Jani Ibrahim FNSE, FAEng., OON, mni, a non-executive director, serves as the acting chairman of the seven-person board of directors.
-The managing director and chief executive officer, is Ifiesimama Sekibo.
+Jani Ibrahim FNSE, FAEng., OON, MNI, a non-executive director, serves as the acting chairman of the seven-person board of directors.
+The managing director and chief executive officer is Akinola George-Taylor.